Linear Algebra¶

 The singular value decomposition of a matrix has many practical uses.
 The condition number of the matrix is given by the ratio of the largest singular value to the smallest singular value.
 The presence of a zero singular value indicates that the matrix is singular.
 The number of non-zero singular values indicates the rank of the matrix.
 In practice singular value decomposition of a rank-deficient matrix will not produce exact zeroes for singular values, due to finite numerical precision.
 Small singular values should be edited by choosing a suitable tolerance.

-For a rank-deficient matrix, the null space of is given by
+For a rank-deficient matrix, the null space of

 the columns of